PrishaSingh11/Text-Conversational-Best-Models-Topsis/README.md

 ## Files in This Repository

 - **input_decision_matrix.csv** – The dataset containing performance metrics of different models.
-- **text_coversational,py** – Jupyter Notebook containing the implementation of the TOPSIS method and visualization of results.
+- **text_coversational.py** – Jupyter Notebook containing the implementation of the TOPSIS method and visualization of results.
 - **analysis.md** – Detailed analysis of the results, including rankings and insights.
 - **Output and Visualisation** - Contains result dataset and various graphs for visualisation.